tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/setup.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_create_bodies.cpp
              :language: cpp

-where a spherical harmonic (degree and order 5) gravitational acceleration, and aerodynamic acceleration, of the Earth are defined, as well as a point-mass gravity of Sun and Moon.
-The variable ``accelerations_settings_vehicle`` denotes the list of bodies exerting accelerations, and the types of accelerations, and the variable ``acceleration_settings`` associates this list with the body undergoing the acceleration.
-The function ``create_acceleration_models`` creates the list of models that compute the accelerations during the propagation.

-When propagating multiple bodies (see :ref:`multi_body_propagation`), the same list of settings may be re-used for multiple bodies.
+When propagating multiple bodies, the same list of settings may be re-used for multiple bodies.
 Below, an example is given for the definition of ``acceleration_settings`` for multiple bodies (``Vehicle1`` and ``Vehicle2``) which are undergoing identical accelerations:

     .. tabs::